lemmensangeloucll/Data-Groep-02/3-Create database.md

 grant all on table bungalow TO "r0753029";
 grant all on table bungalow TO "r0795520";

-CREATE TABLE IF NOT EXISTS reservaties ( reservatienummer INT NOT NULL DEFAULT NEXTVAL ('R1TX32_team02.reservaties_seq'), contacttype text NOT NULL, datum date NOT NULL DEFAULT current_timestamp(), annulatieverzekering SMALLINT NULL, bungalowpark INT NOT NULL, periode INT NOT NULL,
+CREATE TABLE reservaties (
+  reservatienummer INT NOT NULL, contacttype text NOT NULL, datum date NOT NULL, annulatieverzekering SMALLINT NULL, bungalowpark INT NOT NULL, periode INT NOT NULL,